01 of 04

 How to visit: This 1920s-era bar, within a 150-year-old building, is so stoked about its haunted history that it invites people to book the room above for an overnight stay, in a room reportedly haunted by a woman.
 (Inquire with the bar about rates.)
 The space can comfortably accommodate two people.
 Not ready to go quite that deep?
 You can also sign up for an hour-long haunted tour.
 To learn more, visit a dedicated website for the bar’s haunted history (www.milwaukeeshauntedbar.com), including employees’ confessional tales about ghost sightings.
 For those going on the tour, there’s even two seasonal beers—Shakers Ghost Ale and Shadow People Lager—plus discounts on “Death in the Absinthe” cocktails.
 The bar also serves Cajun/Creole food.Continue to 2 of 4 below.

 Where: 3046 W. Wisconsin Ave., Milwaukee

-According to legend: In 2005 then-owner Carol Hirschi began reporting ghosts who resided in the home, including a 14-year-old prostitute, two sets of former owners, and Brumder family members.
+According to legend: In 2005 then-owner Carol Hirschi began reporting ghosts who resided in the home, including a 14-year-old sex worker, two sets of former owners, and Brumder family members.

 03 of 04